ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 Reports a time after which the key is not to be used.
 The device MAY enforce this policy based on its internal clock.

+Note that security considerations should be taken relating to HSMs and their internal clocks.
+See {{sec-cons-hsm-timestamps}}.

 ## Transaction Entity

 A transaction entity is associated with the type `id-pkix-evidence-entity-transaction`.
 This is